In its current state , this repo is not supposed to be built by lake build but to browse individual files

 Domain Specific Language(DSL) Approach

-The setup for this approach is in dsl_knights_knaves.lean
+The setup for this approach is in dsl_knights_knaves.lean.

 You can read about this setup and solve problems here